8th Chess Olympiad

-The 8th Chess Olympiad (La 8^{a} Olimpíada de ajedrez), organised by the Fédération Internationale des Échecs (FIDE), comprised an open tournament, as well as a Women's World Championship contest.
-The main team event took place between August 21 and September 19, 1939, in the Politeama Theatre in Buenos Aires, Argentina and coincided with the outbreak of World War II.
+The 8th Chess Olympiad (La 8^{a} Olimpíada de ajedrez), organised by the Fédération Internationale des Échecs (FIDE) and comprising a team tournament, took place between August 21 and September 19, 1939, in the Politeama Theatre in Buenos Aires, Argentina.
+The 1939 Women's World Championship was contested at the same time and venue.

-Following the end of the 8th Olympiad, the Chess Olympiad was suspended indefinitely due to economic concerns in conjunction with World War II; the next Chess Olympiad would not be held until 1950.
+The event coincided with the outbreak of World War II.
+Following the end of this Olympiad, the Chess Olympiad was suspended indefinitely due to economic concerns in conjunction with World War II; the next Chess Olympiad would not be held until 1950.

 Background

 There was a record number of entries, with twenty-seven teams taking part.
 This compared with the nineteen nations participating at the previous Olympiad; the substantial increase being mostly due to the interest shown by other Central and South American nations, including Cuba, led by former World Champion José Raúl Capablanca on the top board.

-Due to certain political events, prominent Austrian players Erich Eliskases and Albert Becker were playing under the German flag and official sources referred to the Czechoslovak team as 'Bohemia & Moravia'.
+Prominent Austrian players Erich Eliskases and Albert Becker were playing under the German flag and official sources referred to the Czechoslovak team as 'Bohemia & Moravia'.
 Two of the teams that did not compete were those that finished first and second at Stockholm, namely the United States and Hungary.
 Indeed, some nations found the cost of sending a team such a distance for a lengthy period prohibitively expensive.

 Following the Preliminaries, the teams were split into Final Group A or Final Group B, with the former contesting the Hamilton-Russell Cup and the latter playing for the 'Copa Argentina', a consolation trophy presented by the Argentine President.